 Graduate students facing personal, family, or financial challenges may apply for a Leave of Absence, which allows graduate students to set their studies aside for up to one year (defined as three consecutive terms, with summer counting as one term).
 Upon the expiration of a leave, the affected student automatically re-enters their graduate program without having to reapply.
 For students who need extra time upon the expiration of their leave, an extension of one term may be granted.
-Time on an approved Leave of Absence will not count toward a student's time limitations for degree completion.
-Students can apply for a Leave of Absence through Flashline; once your request is submitted, it must be approved by the Chair of the Department, the Graduate Dean for Arts & Sciences, and the Dean of Graduate Studies.
-For more information see https://www.kent.edu/graduatestudies/guide-to-graduate-education/section-3.7.
+Time on an approved Leave of Absence will not count toward a student's time limitations for degree completion and advancement to candidacy.
+Students can apply for a Leave of Absence through Flashline; once your request is submitted, it must be approved by the Chair of the Department, the Graduate Dean for Arts & Sciences, and the Dean of the Graduate College.
+For more information please consult the Graduate College's website.